 APPs, who practice in categories that have been accepted for admission to this Health System by the Board of Trustees, are eligible for appointment to APP status.

-The Board of Trustees has approved the following categories of Independent APPs:
+The Medical Staff policy and procedure "Categories of Advanced Practice Providers" defines the categories of Independent APPs and Dependent APPs.